India: Rape used as weapon amid Manipur violence – DW – 08/02/2023

 But the fault lines have rapidly deepened, and Manipur is now fully divided into two ethnic zones.

-Inside Churachandpur, a Kuki-dominated town some 65 kilometres from Imphal, housewife Esther Kongsai tells DW she is happy to be alive despite having to flee her home.
+Inside Churachandpur, a Kuki-dominated town some 65 kilometres from Imphal, housewife Esther Kongsai told DW she is happy to be alive despite having to flee her home.

 "My son and some friends luckily appeared on time when the mobs entered our locality.
 Some men tried attacking me but somehow escaped.
 But we lost our house and all possessions," says Kongsai, who now lives in a camp with 150 other displaced people.